 An MIL scope, short for milliradians or mils, is commonly used by law enforcement and the military for precision shooting.
 When you look through this scope, you'll notice crosshairs and dots.
 These dots are spaced to represent a 10-centimeter (about 3.6 inches) gap on your target when you're 100 yards away, which is a typical distance for sighting in a hunting rifle.
 As you move closer or farther from your target, the spacing between the MIL dots changes accordingly.

 What Are MOA Reticles?

-Like a MIL scope, you will be able to see crosshairs as well as lines or dots through an MOA scope.
-Using the earlier 100-yard scenario, the space between these dots corresponds to a height of 1.047 inches.
-Because 1.047 inches is so close to one inch, it is typically rounded down.
-Therefore, one MOA is equivalent to one inch at 100 yards.
+Like an MIL scope, you will be able to see your crosshairs as well as lines or dashes when you look through a MOA scope.
+Using the earlier 100-yard example, the space between these dots represents roughly 1.047 inches in height.
+Since that's very close to one inch, we usually round it down.
+So, in practical terms, one MOA equals about one inch at a distance of 100 yards.

 MIL vs MOA Scopes: What's the Difference?

 Although MOA and MIL dot scopes look similar, there are a few differences that distinguish them:

 - An MOA reticle scope is more accurate than a MIL dot scope.

 - A MIL reticle is larger than an MOA scope.

 MOA adjustments are simpler to work with because they use yards and inches instead of centimeters and meters.

 Which One Should You Choose?